Epicurius/Dynamic-memory-library/README.md

 git clone --recurse-submodules https://github.com/Epicurius/Dynamic-memory-library.git libmalloc cd libmalloc

-# to create a standard
+# To create a standard
 make -f Makefile

-# to create with visualizer
+# To create with visualizer
 make -f Makefile-visualizer

-# For small projects, only for malloc, realloc and free:
+# To run test_main.c
-./run.sh <EXECUTABLE>
+./test.sh

 # For all features:
 # Link like a normal library and run once